Complex-Portal/complex-portal-documentation/documentation/cp_content.md

 ### Small molecules / polysaccharides

 All small molecules are derived from, and linked to, [ChEBI](https://www.ebi.ac.uk/chebi/) identifiers.
 Small molecules are included only if they are integral to the complex or bind to the complex as part of its function, e.g. cofactors, electron donors/acceptors, such as ATP, H+.
-Enzyme targets are not added as participants.
+Enzyme targets are not added as components.
 For example, ATP is entered as a cofactor if the enzyme function is NOT primarily an ATPase (e.g. [GyrA-GyrB DNA Gyrase complex](https://www.ebi.ac.uk/complexportal/complex/CPX-2177)) but NOT entered for ATPases where it is a substrate (e.g. [TRCF-UvrA complex](https://www.ebi.ac.uk/complexportal/complex/CPX-2155)).
 In the latter case the substrate is added using a [Gene Ontology](http://geneontology.org/) annotation, e.g. [ATP binding](https://www.ebi.ac.uk/QuickGO/term/GO:0005524).

 ### Nucleic acids

-Nucleic acids are only entered as participants when they are an obligate part of the complex.
-Non-coding RNA participants are linked to [RNACentral](https://rnacentral.org/) identifiers, all other nucleic acid types are created as generic molecules linked to generic [ChEBI](https://www.ebi.ac.uk/chebi/) identifiers.
+Nucleic acids are only entered as components when they are an obligate part of the complex.
+Non-coding RNA components are linked to [RNACentral](https://rnacentral.org/) identifiers, all other nucleic acid types are created as generic molecules linked to generic [ChEBI](https://www.ebi.ac.uk/chebi/) identifiers.
 For complexes which assemble and then bind to a nucleic acids, this function is indicated in free text and annotated using [Gene Ontology](http://geneontology.org/) terms such as [DNA binding](https://www.ebi.ac.uk/QuickGO/term/GO:0003677).

 ### Complexes

-A complex can also be a participant of a complex, e.g. [CMG-Pol epsilon complex](https://www.ebi.ac.uk/complexportal/complex/CPX-1556).
+A complex can also be a component of a complex, e.g. [CMG-Pol epsilon complex](https://www.ebi.ac.uk/complexportal/complex/CPX-1556).

 ### Molecule sets

 In some cases, such as ribosomal proteins, it is impossible to distinguish from which paralogous gene a protein is expressed.
 In these rare cases we have created sets that contain references to both UniProt instances of this protein.
 Sets have accessions of the type EBI-{0-9}.
 These sets are equivalent to the "defined sets" as used in [Reactome](https://reactome.org/): "A collection of well-characterized physical entities that are functionally indistinguishable for the purpose of Reactome annotation, e.g., a collection of isoforms of a protein that all mediate the identical metabolic reaction."

-## Participant Features
+## Component Features

 - Any feature is mapped to the underlying sequence, as given in the source database, and cross-referenced to InterPro when possible.
 - If a PTM is required for complex formation or activation it is curated as a feature and the effects detailed in the "Properties" section.
 - Binding regions or residues within proteins known to directly interact within the complex are shown as linked features in the graphical views.
 - Stoichiometry is added when known.
-Stoichiometry=0 (or empty field on the website and single participant in the Complex Viewer) is used for participants with no information about stoichiometry.
-It is common that stoichiometry is only know for some participants in the same complex.
+Stoichiometry=0 (or empty field on the website and single component in the Complex Viewer) is used for components with no information about stoichiometry.
+It is common that stoichiometry is only know for some components in the same complex.

 ## Interaction Type